renerocksai/sublimeless_zk/README.md

     * Show all notes : shows all notes in the search results
     * Show all referencing notes : If cursor is in a link / tag / citation key, search for all notes with the same reference (link/tag/citekey)
     * Show all Tags: shows a tag list in the search results
+    * New Theme... : Create a new theme
+    * Switch Theme... : Switch to a different theme
+    * Edit Theme... : edit the current theme
     * Full Screen (macOS only) : go full screen

 * Tools